CloudSlang/docs/tutorial/10_lesson.rst

 The published ``address`` variable will contain the ``address`` value from the last iteration of the loop.
-We can use at the same way published variables are used in regular tasks.
+We can use at the same way published variables are used in regular steps.
 However, when using loops, you often want to aggregate the published output.
 We will do that in the next lesson.